seblw/seblw.github.io/content/posts/creating-user-with-ansible.md

 caipirinha
 ```

-When all the above is complete we can try to connect to the server.
+When all the above is complete, we can try to connect to the server.

-Since our VPS provider already uploaded the root key we connect as a root:
+Since our VPS provider already uploaded the root key, we connect as a root:

 ```
 $ ansible all -i hosts -u root -m ping